General Instructions

 PATTERNS and PAPER

 The patterns in this website are designed to be transferred onto the project paper of your choice using your computer printer.
-Simply open the printable pattern .pdf file (via the Printable Pattern button) for your selected project and print onto your selected paper.
+Simply open the printable pattern .pdf file (via the FREE Printable Pattern button) for your selected project and print onto your selected paper.
 Any paper that works with your printer is fine.
 This could be normal office letter paper that is white or colored.
-Special craft paper also usually works fine if it is flexible enough to work in your printer.
-(Cardstock paper is too stiff for some printers).
-For craft paper you should print the pattern on the back (white) side of the craft paper.
-Paper can be painted or decorated in other ways either before or after printing the pattern onto the paper.
+Special craft paper also works fine in most printers.
+Cardstock paper works fine in some printers but is too stiff for others, depends on your printer.
+For craft paper, you should print the pattern on the back (white) side of the craft paper.
+It is also fun to create your own “craft paper” with paint or ink.
+Paint can be added to the non-printed side either before or after printing.
+Ink can be added to either the printed side or the non-printed side before printing.
+If the paper curls a little during inking, then let the paper dry, and then put it in a heavy book to flatten before printing.

 PATTERN Key